-Our annual incentive plan ("AIP") is intended to reward the NEOs for the achievement of short-term performance goals.
-In February 2021, our management recommended AIP goals to the GCN Committee based on an evaluation of prior corporate performance and available objective metrics and benchmarks.
-These goals were selected as they are aligned with our corporate operational priorities.
-In addition, these goals support long-term value creation.
+Our annual incentive plan ("AIP") is intended to reward the NEOs for achievement of short-term performance goals.
+In February 2022, our management recommended AIP goals to the GCN Committee based on an evaluation of prior corporate performance and available objective metrics and benchmarks.
+These goals were selected as they are aligned with our strategic priorities and support long-term value creation.